 The Group maintains its current capital structure, and will make adjustments, if necessary, in order to generate a reasonable level of returns to shareholders over the long term.
-No changes were made in the objectives, policies or processes during the first quarter of 2013.
-Equity, which the Group considers as capital, pertains to the equity attributable to equity holders of the Company excluding equity reserve and loss on AFS financial assets amounting to a total of P10,354.58 million as of March 31, 2013.
+No changes were made in the objectives, policies or processes during 2013 and 2012.
+Equity, which the Group considers as capital, pertains to the equity attributable to equity holders of the Parent Company excluding equity reserve, loss on AFS financial assets and remeasurement loss on defined benefit plan, amounting to a total of P11,501.63 million, P8,283.32 million and P4,334.42 million as of December 31, 2013, 2012 and January 1, 2012, respectively.